 If you receive an app development quote that is substantially less than other quotes, it could be that the developer plans to use a low/no-code tool to build your app.

-These tools are a great fit for some projects (especially MVP development), but not all.
+These tools are a great fit for some projects (including app prototypes), but not all.
 Here are some drawbacks to no-code app development:

 - no-code and low-code solutions almost always tie you into the particular tool that was used (which isn’t all bad, but it means you won’t own the IP of what you build in its entirety)